navneeta2020/animal_game_js/README.md

 Computer: What is the animal?
 Human:    a cat
 Computer: What question would distinguish between A monkey and a cat?
-Computer: Is it a pet?
+Human:    Is it a pet?
 Computer: For a cat, is the answer yes or no?
 Human:    yes
 Computer: Thanks for helping me to improve!